Why a Hijab Emoji?

 Lead Hijab Emoji Proposer

-Rayouf Alhumedhi (rayoufalhumedhi at gmail dot com) is a 15-year-old high school student living in Berlin, Germany, where she has been living since 2012.
+Rayouf Alhumedhi (rayoufalhumedhi at gmail dot com) is a 16-year-old high school student living in Vienna, Austria.
 She takes keen interest in issues concerning social equality.
 She has been wearing a hijab since she was 13 years old.
 She became interested in emoji after trying to find an image to represent her and her friends on her iPhone keyboard.
 After first writing in on Apple’s website, she finally learned from Mashable’s Snapchat story how to properly submit a proposal to Unicode.

 Hijab Emoji Artist